shumuko/git-training/README.md

 and post a message to the thread.

 ## Step 2: Install and configure git on your computer ##
+*You only have to do this once per computer.*

 Download git, create an SSH key, connect your computer to github.
 You only need to do this once per computer so just follow the appropriate guide below, call me over if you need help.